-Minor in Computer Science (20 Credits)
+Minor in Computer Science (21 Credits)

 The Minor in Computer Science is for students in other disciplines who anticipate that computer science will have a prominent role to play in their academic and professional career.
+The minor in Computer Science requires twenty-one (21) hours of coursework.
 The courses emphasize on theoretical foundations of information and computation and provide students with the basic skills in the field of computer science.